agrinman/sift-ios/README.md

 <img src="Artwork/rounded_icon.png" width="64" height="64">

+# What changed in this fork?

+## Not much, but some!

+### UI

+* Moved to a navigation style presentation where 1st screen shows all apps known to Sift.
+On choosing an app, all the rules are displayed for the app in another view.
+    * Why?
+Because when you have a lot of apps, showing them in a single view is overwhelming.
+Can't reach a rule without search.
+* Apps are now shown in alphabetic order now.

+### Technical

+* Move away from submodules to pods
+* Fix gitignore
+* A lot of whitespace fixes to make code more readable

+### Questions unanswered

+1. How is the core data holding up?!
+    * Core data is unable to handle write from multiple processes, it isn't designed for that function.
+Yet, [FilterControlProvider#L43](https://github.com/ayushgoel/sift-ios/blob/master/SiftControl/FilterControlProvider.swift#L43) and at multiple places in [FilterSettingsController](https://github.com/ayushgoel/sift-ios/blob/master/Sift/Controllers/FilterSettingsController.swift#L327) the object graph is modified.
+2. Why are there so many types of rules?!
+    * There are two rules, one an entity in data model and another is the struct Rule.
+    * A single entity type encapsulating an app and a host should've been enough for all our needs.
+I am yet to find a use case for wild cards.
+    * The struct Rule has three types handling the case of having rules per app and per host.
+From what I could understand, it eases implementation of "Drop for all apps".
+Though I guess same could be achieved by **abstracting this idea in controller/business layer instead of data layer**.
+The code for table view is difficult to understand because of the code handling all the different types.

+---

 # Sift app
 Sift shows you what every app on your phone is really doing.
 Uncover network traffic in real-time for every app on your phone.
 Create rules to block sites like ads and tracking pages.